-- Battle Born Academy currently serves students in grades K-1 and 5-6, will serve students in grades K-7 next year, and will add 8th grade in the 2024-25 school year - CIVICA currently serves students in grades K-8 and will add a grade per year until the school serves students in grades K-12 - Coral Academy of Science Las Vegas Cadence Campus currently serves students in grades K-8 and will add a grade per year until the school serves students in grades K-12 - Explore Academy currently serves students in grades 6-11 and will add 12th grade next year - Mater Academy East Campus currently serves students in Pre-K through 11th grade and will add 12th grade next year - PilotED Cactus Park currently serves students in grades K-4 and will add 5th grade next year - Sage Collegiate currently serves students in grades K-5 and will add a grade per year until the school serves students in grades K-8 - Strong Start Academy currently serves students in grades K-2 and will add a grade per year until the school serves students in grades K-5 - Pinecrest Academy Virtual currently serves students in grades 6-10 and will add a grade per year until the school serves students in grades 6-12 - Teach Las Vegas currently serves students in grades K-8 and will add a grade per year until the school serves students in grades K-12
+- Battle Born Academy currently serves students in grades K-7 and will serve students in grades K-8 next year. - CIVICA currently serves students in grades K-9 and will add a grade per year until the school serves students in grades K-12. - Coral Academy of Science Las Vegas Cadence Campus currently serves students in grades K-9 and will add a grade per year until the school serves students in grades K-12. - Pinecrest Academy Virtual currently serves students in grades 6-11 and will add a grade per year until the school serves students in grades 6-12. - Sage Collegiate currently serves students in grades K-6 and will add a grade per year until the school serves students in grades K-8. - Strong Start Academy currently serves students in grades K-3 and will add a grade per year until the school serves students in grades K-5. - TEACH Las Vegas currently serves students in grades K-8 and will add a grade per year until the school serves students in grades K-12. - Young Women's Leadership Academy currently serves students in grades 6-10 and will add a grade per year until the school serves students in grades K-12.